sfzgzs/gurobi-notes/makeup-supply-chain-project/README.md

       where the typical **markup percentage** for mass-market beauty products is a ratio between [1,3].
 - The field **revenue generated** is not equal to **price**$\times$**number of products sold**.
 This can easily be fixed.
 - Excessively high **defect rates** are reported.
 Typical industry defect rates are <1%.
 Easy fix.
 - **Manufacturing lead times** range from 1 to 30 days, with no correlation to the supplier.
-(I did not change this)
+This is assumed to reflect the supplier’s internal production time.
 - In realistic supply chain timelines, **manufacturing lead time for cosmetics** is typically between 3–15 days and **shipping lead time** is 2–7 days for domestic shipments, and 7–30 days for international shipments.
   - Could be fixed using ranged random generation.
 - There are two fields with "lead time" header...